Scott Shafer: Coaching and defensive philosophy

 Shafer's defense philosophy has also been published to DVD.
 He is the author of eight instructional videos that are distributed by Coaches Choice and teach lessons such as tackling, press coverage, and different defense packages.

 Family

 Shafer and his wife Missy have a son, Wolfgang, and a daughter.
-Wolfgang was a quarterback for the Ithaca College Bombers, and has been a coach at Indiana State University.
+Wolfgang was a quarterback for the Ithaca College Bombers, and is currently the Special Teams Coordinator/Safeties coach at University of Tennessee at Chattanooga.
 His brother John is an assistant football coach, and head track and field coach at Cuyahoga Heights High School.